Welcome to High School Mountain Biking for the Highlands Ranch area!

 This team is supported by an amazing set of volunteers, starting with our coach, Roger Ryburn.
 We couldn’t ask for a better leader for these kids, and his investment in each of their lives is immeasurable.
 And he doesn’t get paid a dime.
 This applies equally to Coach Todd Stouffer, who along with Coach Ryburn, never misses a practice or a race, and donates incredible amounts of personal time to keep this team running.

-As much as we love our coaches, Coach Ryburn’s wife, Julie, is the glue that keeps the whole organization together.
+As much as we love our coaches, Coach Ryburn’s wife, Julie Ryburn, takes the cake.
+She is the glue that keeps the whole organization together.
 As the team has grown exponentially since its inception a few short years ago, her work has become more and more complicated.
 But she does it with an incredibly fun and encouraging attitude.

 Our Ride Leaders are critical volunteer staff that allow us to have a ratio of adult leaders to student riders hovering around 6-to-1, which is amazing.
 Three nights a week, a large group of parents saddle up and ride the trails with our student athletes, and develop a camaraderie with the team that is nothing short of magical.

 Finally, each of the parents give back to the team throughout the season, through managing our hectic race days, hosting team dinners, bringing food for the team tent, etc. etc. etc. We couldn’t do it without the parents!